Coop

 3. Calling the patch() method on a Coop client object

-For each patch() method, pass the uuid of the object and the parameter(s) that you want to update: * description * visibility * value
+For each patch() method, pass the uuid of the object and the parameter(s) that you want to update: description, visibility and/or value.

-Direct method Here we update the description and visibility of the question created and uploaded in the examples above by calling the patch() method on it:
+Here we update the description and visibility of the question we created and uploaded in the examples above by calling the patch() method on it:

 description="This is an updated question",